 Calçots & Mozzarella di Bufala Campana £8.50.
 Creamy mozzarella with sweet green onion nestling on a sweet smokey romesco sauce – it was a wonderful dish.

 Pork & Pistachio Terrine £8.
-This dish was a marvel of flavours – top your toasted sour dough with a hunk of terrine, spread that sweet onion compote and chase it down with a cornichon.
+This dish was a marvel of flavours – top your toasted sour dough with a hunk of terrine, slather that sweet onion compote and chase it down with a cornichon.
 Heaven!

-Whole Mackerel £8 came from the specials – our waiter advised that there were only 2 left.
+Whole Mackerel £8 came from the specials – our waiter advised that there were only two left.
 We had to order one and it didn’t disappoint – it was hidden amongst the bitter sweet purple radicchio amongst other leaves and tasted really fresh.

 Smoked Eel, Rhubarb & Soda Bread £9.
 Meaty hunks of smoked oily eel all balanced out by the cream cheese and tart rhubarb.
 It was a stand out plate of food for me.

 Raw Dexter Beef, Anchovy & Sea Purslane £8.
 Beautifully balanced and made extra interesting by the sea purslane – I can only describe this vegetable that I’ve never eaten before as a cross between rocket and spinach.

 Braised Squid & Fennel £9.
 Hats off to the chef on this one – the squid was tender to almost cuttlefish like when it’s slow braised.
 The sauce was so full of flavour which was enriched by some Ibérico Bellota fat.
 It was that good I even asked for the recipe!